Forbidden Paths

-Forbidden Paths is a 1917 American drama silent film directed by Robert Thornby and written by Beatrice DeMille, Leighton Osmun and Eve Unsell.
+Forbidden Paths is a 1917 American silent drama film directed by Robert Thornby and written by Beatrice DeMille, Leighton Osmun and Eve Unsell.
 The film stars Vivian Martin, Sessue Hayakawa, Tom Forman, Carmen Phillips, James Neill and Ernest Joy.
 The film was released on July 12, 1917, by Paramount Pictures.
+A print of Forbidden Paths exits in the Library of Congress film archive.